Poulvac IB H120

 For chickens from one day of age.

-One dose per chicken to be administered by eye drop, with drinking water or by coarse spray.
+One dose per chicken to be administered by coarse spray, by eye drop or with drinking water.
 The quantity of water to be used depends on the method of administration.
 Never use less than 1 dose per chicken.

 Discontinue any drinking water medication 24 hours before vaccination.
 Water containing a high level of free chlorine should not be used.
 A general indication is that if chlorine can be detected in the water by smell or taste it could deactivate the living virus.
 If so, half a litre of skimmed milk should be thoroughly mixed into every 20 litres of water or skimmed milk powder added at a rate of two grams per litre of water before adding vaccine.